 Data Studio customers who are subject to HIPAA can access Data Studio for use with PHI under the BAA as long as the customer configures Data Studio to be HIPAA compliant.

-For Google Workspace customers
+For Google Workspace and Cloud Identity customers

-Workspace has specific settings that help ensure that data is secure, and is used and accessed only in accordance with your requirements.
+The Google Admin console has specific settings that help ensure that data is secure, and is used and accessed only in accordance with your requirements.
 Here are some actionable recommendations to help you address specific concerns.

 Monitoring account activity